 Let’s look at another great example of social listening from an outside source: the Taco Bell franchise.
 Social listening is a huge component of Taco Bell’s customer service strategy.
 In addition to engaging with customers’ social media posts, responding to customer complaints, and cherishing positive feedback, Taco Bell also uses social media listening to respond quickly to situations and guarantee that the company’s products are of high quality.
 For example, when social media users voiced concern over the cheese in the Quesalupa, the franchise began sending out emails to their restaurants reminding them to adhere to the recipe in order to assure customer pleasure.
 This is a perfect example of how brands can use social listening to improve customer experience and brand loyalty.

 Social listening is not something that can be automated, as it requires real-life people to come up with real-life solutions.
-However, there are social listening tools out there that can help you analyze and interpret social media data to make implementing your strategy much easier.
+However, there are social listening tools out there that can help you analyze and interpret social media data to make social media measuring and implementing your strategy much easier.
 For example, a social media monitoring software or analytics tool can help you keep track of social listening data from a variety of different social networks.
 With access to trackable metrics, such as social media mentions, comments, likes, shares, and reactions, the breadth of your social media analysis can be as limited or broad as you need it to be in order to achieve your social listening objective.

 There are several social monitoring tools available for analyzing your social media metrics, but we encourage you to try out Kiopi for your social listening needs.
 Kiopi is first and foremost a social media management platform that allows users to plan and schedule social posts in advance for a variety of customers and accounts.
 There’s a lot more to it than that, though.
 Kiopi also provides you access to a social media analytics dashboard that can monitor your customer engagement among a variety of social channels.
 Our analytics tool makes it easy to utilize your social listening insights to dramatically improve your customer relations and social media presence.
 What’s more, Kiopi provides you with access to plenty of other incredible social media tools, including things like a comprehensive content calendar, unique campaign management capabilities, and a built-in link shortener.